Aerosol: Size distribution

-The same hypothetical log-normal (bi-modal) aerosol distribution plotted, from top to bottom, as a number vs. diameter distribution, a surface area vs. diameter distribution, and a volume vs. diameter distribution.
+The same hypothetical log-normal (tri-modal) aerosol distribution plotted, from top to bottom, as a number vs. diameter distribution, a surface area vs. diameter distribution, and a volume vs. diameter distribution.
 Typical mode names are shown at the top.
 Each distribution is normalized so that the total area is 1000.

 For a monodisperse aerosol, a single number—the particle diameter—suffices to describe the size of the particles.
 However, more complicated particle-size distributions describe the sizes of the particles in a polydisperse aerosol.
 This distribution defines the relative amounts of particles, sorted according to size.
 One approach to defining the particle size distribution uses a list of the sizes of every particle in a sample.
 However, this approach proves tedious to ascertain in aerosols with millions of particles and awkward to use.
 Another approach splits the size range into intervals and finds the number (or proportion) of particles in each interval.
 These data can be presented in a histogram with the area of each bar representing the proportion of particles in that size bin, usually normalised by dividing the number of particles in a bin by the width of the interval so that the area of each bar is proportionate to the number of particles in the size range that it represents.
 If the width of the bins tends to zero, the frequency function is: